Harry: The Interview: Content

 Harry said that he wished his family was supportive "in the second-darkest moment of my life," adding that "they feel as though it is better to keep us somehow as the villains."
 Bradby also questioned Harry about accusations aimed at him for invading the privacy of the royal family, to which Harry responded that such accusations would only come from people who "don't want to believe that my family have been briefing the press solidly for well over a decade."
 When questioned if he and Meghan had accused members of his family of racism during their 2021 interview with Oprah Winfrey, Harry responded "No. The British press said that, right?
 Did Meghan ever mention 'they're racists'?"
 He reiterated his earlier claims that "there was concern about his [son's] skin colour," but he would attribute it to "unconscious bias," which he said was different from racism.
 He believed that pointing out the bias was "an opportunity to learn and grow from that in order so that you are part of the solution rather than part of the problem."
 He also commented on the conversation between Lady Susan Hussey and Ngozi Fulani, in which Fulani was questioned by Hussey about her origin.
 He believed Hussey "never meant any harm at all" and condemned the people online and the press's reaction to the incident.
 He also expressed his joy at the two women's reconciliation, stating "I'm very happy for Ngozi Fulani to be invited into the palace to sit down with Lady Susan Hussey, and to reconcile, because Meghan and I love Susan Hussey."

 Harry described his memoir and his Netflix docuseries as "essential, for historical fact and significance."
 He added that "I want a family, not an institution."
-When asked if he would attend the his father's coronation in May 2023, he responded "There is a lot that can happen between now and then."
+When asked if he would attend his father's coronation in May 2023, he responded "There is a lot that can happen between now and then."
 On the possibility of reconciling with the royal family and extending an olive branch, Harry said: "The ball is in their court.
 The door is always open.
 There is a lot to be discussed and I really hope that they are willing to sit down and talk about it."